How the Lungs Help to Balance Our Body’s pH Level

 Mucus Dysfunction and What Are The Effects?

 When the mucocilliary escalator isn’t working correctly, the result is called Mucus Dysfunction.
-Mucus dysfunction can occur because of a number of reasons ranging from an infection occurring in the airways, through to damage to the cilia (hairs in the airways).
+Mucus dysfunction can occur because of a number of reasons ranging from an infection occurring in the airways, through to excess mucus (also called hyper-secretion) or damage to the cilia (hairs in the airways).

-The result is that the mucus becomes stagnant and just like leaves falling onto a stagnant creek, the foreign particles, bacteria, parasite feces and virus particles settle into the mucus, passing through to the airway walls, causing the 2nd and 3rd immune defenses to be activated, leading to inflammation and potentially BronchoConstriction.
+The result is that the mucus becomes stagnant and just like leaves falling onto a stagnant creek, the foreign particles, bacteria, parasite feces and virus particles settle into the mucus.
+They then pass through to the mucus to settle on and then enter the airway walls.
+This causes the 2nd and 3rd immune defenses (Inflamation and BronchoConstriction) to be activated, leading to inflammation and potentially BronchoConstriction.

 If mucus dysfunction is left untreated, it can lead to further infection, and production of more mucus, leading to a vicious cycle of infection, mucus dysfunction and re-infection.
 This can lead to further respiratory conditions like Chronic Bronchitis, Bronchiectasis and Pneumonia.